TDS2K5/pokemon/README.md

 # Pokédex Web App

-A simple Pokédex built with HTML, CSS, JavaScript and data fetched from PokeAPI — max nostalgia with Gen 5 pixel sprites straight from the video games!
+A simple Pokédex built with HTML5, CSS3, JavaScript and data fetched from PokeAPI — max nostalgia with Gen 5 pixel sprites straight from the video games!

 ## Features